YouTube - Patron Perks - Books - Ask - About

-Disks contain both user data and overhead information about that data, as well as structural information, such as partition layout and boot information.
+Disks contain both user data and overhead information, as well as structural information, such as partition layout and boot information.
 Areas of the disk not in use are considered “free” and available, though the disk areas they represent typically continue to hold whatever data had been previously written.

 A clone is a bit-for-bit copy of all data and free space, including the physical structure and layout.